Last Updated on October 12, 2023

 Many companies look at spot factoring as a last resort for large invoices that are delinquent.
 If you simply can’t collect from your customers, it’s well worth the fees to send it to a spot factoring company.

 - First, you need to determine if hiring a spot factoring company will be beneficial to you in the first place.
 Most companies take this opportunity to consult with their financial advisors and in-house team to determine the best course of action.

 - Once you decide to move forward with a spot factoring company as the best option, it’s a good idea to shop around.
-Once you’ve settled on a choice, draw up a contract that spells out precisely what your advance will be, what fees the company will take, and any legalities that you need to iron out.
+Once you’ve settled on a choice, the company will work with you to draw up a factoring contract that spells out precisely what your advance will be, what fees the company will take, and any legalities that you need to iron out.

 From a diplomatic perspective, spot factoring can be a very effective way to deal with profitable customers who pay late.
 Since they’re not being contacted by your company specifically, you won’t risk souring your relationship with them.